nicholaswmin/automap/README.md

 The above works because:

-- The `Building` has an `id` set to a unique value
+ ✅ The `Building` has an `id` set to a unique value
-- The `Building` can be entirely reconstructed by calling `new Building(json)` and  passing it's JSON
+ ✅ The `Building` can be entirely reconstructed by calling `new Building(json)` and  passing it's JSON
-- The `flats` array is replaced with a `List` type
+ ✅ The `flats` array is replaced with a `List` type

-... but the example below won't work:
+but this example does not work:

 ```js
 class Building {